Teen Resume Examples, Templates, & Guide

 See how to write a high school resume for a college application for guidance and examples from career advice experts.

-• Overcrowding Your Resume: A cluttered resume is difficult for hiring managers to read.
-Start with a resume outline to organize your document with transparent sections.
+• Overcrowding your resume.
+A cluttered resume is difficult for hiring managers to read.
+Start with a resume outline to organize your document into clear sections.

 Craft a Cover Letter for Your Teen Resume